Make it Here. Keep it Here. Grow it Here.

 Employee and member announcements about the project are made.

 The due diligence process is completed, and both boards vote to proceed with an application for consent on the merger to the BC Financial Services Authority.

 The application for consent is submitted to the BC Financial Services Authority.

-Members of EKC to pass the vote on rule changes to enable merger, with 90% in favour.
+Members of EKC passed the vote on rule changes to enable merger, with 90% in favour.

 The BC Financial Services Authority provided consent in bringing the merger to a member vote at Heritage.

-Members of Heritage to vote on merging operations with EKC.
+Members of Heritage to vote to approve the merger with EKC.